ADGEfficiency/programming-resources/vim/vim.md

 Efficient at **editing text**.

+Run scripts inside your editor, that use the file you are editing as input and write out to your editor.

 ### Vim is Everywhere

 The `vim` text editor & key bindings are everywhere - all Unix platforms have it installed.